vynci/vynci-dev-v4/posts/robot-control-using-aws-iot-core/index.md

 ![Hardware](./rovy_p1_steering.png)

-Now this differential in speed will allow us to steer the robot into our desired direction, this is also called [Skid Steering](https://www.mdpi.com/2076-3417/12/10/5171)
+Now this differential in speed will allow us to steer the robot into our desired direction, this is called [Differential Steering](https://en.wikipedia.org/wiki/Differential_steering)

 ## Remote control via MQTT

 Now that we can control the motors with serial using Nodejs.
-The next thing we can do is connect our current software to the cloud, that way we can remotely control our robot via the internet.
+The next thing we need do is connect our current software to the cloud, that way we can remotely control our robot via the internet.
 And we will be using MQTT as the protocol for our communication.

 MQTT is a standard messaging protocol for the Internet of Things (IoT).
 It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
 You can read more about it [here](https://mqtt.org/).